How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 To the delight of government tax authorities, people make huge California Prop 13 mistakes every day, simply by failing to understand the complexities of the laws, not consulting a qualified attorney, or not proactively claiming reassessment exclusions to which they may be entitled.

 The subject can be complex.
 Even though we deal with Prop 13 issues daily, we must talk constantly with county and state authorities.
-For example, as of this writing, the 160+ page Assessor’s Handbook “AH401” is being rewritten to account for the latest major shifts.

-Prop.
-19 Radically Altered Prop.
-13 Rules on Inheritance
+Prop 19 Radically Altered Prop 13 Rules on Inheritance

-The property tax situation in California has again been dramatically altered by the passage of the landmark California tax Proposition 19 in November 2020, which went into effect Feb.
-16, 2021.
+The property tax situation in California has again been dramatically altered by the passage of the landmark California tax Proposition 19 in November 2020, which went into effect February 16, 2021.

 Under Prop 19, the only Prop 13 tax base that can be transferred to your children is that of your principal residence to your child—and then your child themselves must live on the property as their principal residence.
 If that’s not enough, if the home is worth more than $1M, your home may be partially or entirely reassessed, with a partial or complete loss of your Proposition 13 tax benefit (See below, “What Parent to Child Exclusion Still Exists,” for more details).